 The coronavirus (COVID-19) pandemic has affected employment and income for many globally.
 In Canada, the government implemented many benefits such as the Canada Emergency Response Benefit (CERB) and also outlined an Economic Response Plan to help individuals and businesses facing hardship.

 The Canada Recovery Benefit (CRB) closed for retroactive applications on December 23, 2021.
-You can no longer apply for this benefit.
+You can no longer apply for this benefit. |

 After the CERB ended on September 26, 2020, the government introduced several new benefits to assist workers who are still impacted by the pandemic.
-The Canadian Recovery Benefit (CRB) is a new benefit that provides financial relief for individuals who don’t qualify for an updated Employment Insurance (EI) program or one of the two accompanying benefits: Canada Recovery Sickness Benefit (CRSB) and Canada Recovery Caregiving Benefit (CRCB)
+The Canadian Recovery Benefit (CRB) is a new benefit that provides financial relief for individuals who don’t qualify for an updated Employment Insurance (EI) program or one of the two accompanying benefits: Canada Recovery Sickness Benefit (CRSB) and Canada Recovery Caregiving Benefit (CRCB).

-Available to caregivers unable to work because they have to care for children or other dependents due to COVID-19.
-Applications for the CRSB and CRCB opened on October 5, 2020.
+Canada Recovery Sickness Benefit (CRSB): Available to individuals who are unable to work due to sickness or self-isolation as a result of COVID-19.
+Canada Recovery Caregiving Benefit (CRCB): Available to caregivers unable to work because they have to care for children or other dependents due to COVID-19.
+Applications for the CRSB and CRCB opened on October 5, 2020. |

 In this article, we will explain CRB in detail and dive into the specifics such as application timelines, eligibility criteria, and application process.